Quick start

 How to read the answer

-- Treat the ideal weight number as one historical formula output.
+- Treat the ideal weight number as one historical formula output, not a body judgment.

-- The BMI range is usually more useful than a single target because bodies vary.
+- The BMI range is usually more useful than a single target because bodies vary and BMI itself is still only a screening reference.

 Common mistakes to avoid